boulais01/professional-development-week-nine-through-sixteen-boulais01/writing/review.md

 build, the course instructor will also confirm that you have adequately answered all of the questions by providing meaningful responses to each of them.

-Please make sure that you remove all of the `TODO` markers and prompts from this document.
-The final version of this document should primarily contain the content that you wrote in response to the provided prompts.

 Please note that you are invited to provide responses to all of these questions as a part of your **Professional Development** grade in this course.
 It is important to note that if you do not provide satisfactory answers to all